hsvu/Notes/COMP3131-Notes/src/Lecture_01/Lecture_01.md

 a binary expression being a expression with 2 variables involved. this contines to be split down untill we have the syntax tree.

-Note the need to know what variabels are simple because in java sometimes variables may be more complex such as objects/pointers
+Note that we need to know what variables are simple because in java sometimes variables may be more complex such as objects/pointers.

 #### Retargetble compilers
 ----
-THe idea is that multiple different languages can be compiled into the same IR using multiple front ends.
+The idea is that multiple different languages can be compiled into the same IR using multiple front ends.
 Once in this form you can use generic IR optimization tools and then feed this ir into different back ends depending on the system

 <img src="raw/raw/D_1.png" style="width: 300px; height: 200px">

-This means we can simplify retargeting using this "everybody gets the same IR" thing M languages + N architectures -> M frontends + N backends not MN frontends + NN backends
+This means we can simplify retargeting using this "everybody gets the same IR" thing

+M languages + N architectures -> M frontends + N backends not MN frontends + NN backends